SABS-R3-Epidemiology/EpiGeoPop/README.md

 ## Running

+There are two parts to EpiGeoPop:

+1. A Snakemake pipeline which creates population density files to be fed into an epidemiological simulation
+2. A script to process simulation outputs and generate visualizations

+The generated input files and expected output files for EpiGeoPop are based on epiabm.
+Briefly, the generated input files are CSVs which contain the following fields:

+* **cell:** The cell index for a particular tile
+* **microcell:** The microcell index within a cell
+* **location_x:** The longitude of the cell
+* **location_y:** The latitude of the cell
+* **household_number:** The number of households in the microcell
+* **place_numer:** The number of non-residential places in the microcell
+* **Susceptible:** The number of (initially susceptible) people in the microcell

+For more information about these files, including a desciption of microcells, etc., please refer to the epiabm repository here https://github.com/SABS-R3-Epidemiology/epiabm.

+### Creating simulation inputs

 The following shows how to setup and run the Snakemake pipeline.
 By default, it will create the files for running a Luxembourg simulation, but the `Snakefile` can be modified to generated files for many countries, province/states, or cities.